 - Host a coat drive for people in the community

 - Donate to auctions and activities happening in the community

 - Connect with a local charity organization and donate

 Depending on how much time you have to give back to the community, your company could donate time, money, or both to local organizations.

-Thanksgiving is an amazing holiday to show others how much you care and appreciate them.
+Thanksgiving is an amazing holiday to celebrate at work.
+During Thanksgiving, you can show others how much you care and appreciate them.
 Use this holiday at work to show your employees grace and give back to your local community.